Squamous cell carcinoma (SCC)

 They may also appear as a:

-If you notice a change to or growth on your skin, make an appointment to see your doctor straight away.
-Your doctor will assess the size, location and look of the growth.
+If you notice a change to or growth on your skin, make an appointment to see your healthcare provider straight away.
+They will assess the size, location and appearance of the growth.
 They will also ask you how long you have had it and whether it bleeds or itches.

-If your doctor thinks the growth may be cancer, they may take a small sample of tissue (a biopsy).
-The tissue sample will be sent to a laboratory and examined under a microscope.
-Your doctor will let you know whether the sample shows any cancer cells or not, and will recommend appropriate treatment if necessary.
+If your healthcare provider thinks the growth may be cancer, they may take a small sample of tissue (a biopsy).
+The tissue sample will be sent to a laboratory and examined under a microscope to confirm the diagnosis.
+Your healthcare provider will let you know whether the sample shows any cancer cells or not, and will recommend appropriate treatment if necessary.

 Options include:

-If you have a squamous cell carcinoma, talk with your doctor about which treatment option is best for you.
-Treatment has a high success rate, provided the skin cancer is found at an early stage.
-Your doctor may want to schedule a future appointment to check for new lesions.
+If you have a squamous cell carcinoma, your healthcare provider will discuss treatment options with you.
+Treatment has a high success rate, as long as the skin cancer is found at an early stage.
+You may need to have more appointments to check for new lesions.

 Read more about skin cancer treatment.

 Most squamous cell carcinomas can be treated and cured.
-However, it is possible for these types of cancers to recur or for new skin cancers to appear.
+However, it's possible for these types of cancers to recur or for new skin cancers to appear.

 Do the following to reduce the risk of new cancers occurring: